jessemorris/better_launch/README.md

 - a weird fetish for import statements (see above)
 - unneccesarily strict type checking (why use python if I have to verify everything?)
 - nonsensical argument types (e.g. remaps are a *list of tuples* instead of simply a *dict*)
-- using asyncio may be slightly faster, but prevents using readily available launch arguments (ever wondered why there is no `if my_arg: launch_node()`?)
+- using asyncio may be slightly faster, but prevents using readily available launch arguments (ever wondered why you always see these weird Condition classes instead of `if my_arg:`?)
 - horrendous API for starting lifecycle nodes (also, why the hell are there two completely separate base interfaces?)
 - and the list goes on...